Day 1: Meet in Addis Ababa

 We culminate the day at Mount Entoto, 3200 m above sea level, the highest peak on the Entoto Mountains.
 It overlooks the city of Addis Ababa.
 We visit the historical churches of St. Mary (with its rich museum), and St. Raguel church (aka Kidus Raguel), the oldest church in Addis Ababa, founded by Emperor Menelik II.
 It is

 famous for its’ 140 year old hand-painted wall and ceiling of religious paintings.
 We also visit the Palace of Menelik II.
 Entoto Hill is a lovely place to wander about and see the lifestyle of a small hill village.
 Watch the women haul down eucalyptus bundles.
 Enjoy fantastic views of Addis Ababa and the sunset from the hilltop.

 Day 3-5: Lalibela

 Our group of intrepid Ethiopia travelers enjoy a guided, in-depth exploration of the holy city of Lalibella.
 Including the UNESCO World Heritage Site listed church buildings (created by carving down into solid rock) the entire city could be described as a sculpture dedicated to the glory of God.
-Early morning brings an opportunity to attend mass at one of the most colorful and highly celebrated festivals in Ethiopia, the Timket evening procession, called Ketera.
+The first day we witness one of the most colorful and highly celebrated festivals in Ethiopia, the Timket evening procession, called Ketera.
 On the 2nd day, early in the morning, (about 5:30 am), we drive to the ‘Taboat Maderia’ to join the celebration with the crowd waiting to be baptized by the holy water (starts about 7 am).
 This afternoon we’ll tour the famous eleven rock-hewn/monolithic churches.
 On the 3rd day we continue the visits to the cave churches.